robolectric/robolectric/customizing.md

 }
 {% endhighlight %}

-### Application class
-By default, Robolectric will create a new instance of the application class specified in AndroidManifest.xml for each test.

-You may override this behavior in your custom test runner by overriding the <code>createApplication</code> method:

-{% highlight java %}
-public class CustomTestRunner extends RobolectricTestRunner {
-    public CustomTestRunner(Class testClass) throws InitializationError {
-        super(testClass);
-    }

-    @Override protected Application createApplication() {
-        return new CustomApplication();
-    }
-}
-{% endhighlight %}

 ### Overriding `project.properties`
 During test initialization, roboletric will attempt to locate all `android.library.reference` listed in the `project.properties` file.
 Unfortunately the locations are set by the ADT plugin and depending on the build environment may not point to the correct location – for example when performing a maven release.
 To counter the fixed location set in the `project.proerties`, roboletric provides an override mechanism.
 Simply placing a `test-project.properties` in the same directory as the `project.properties` will cause roboletric to override any `android.library.reference`s with those from the `test-project.properties` file.